eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.03-high-level-requirements-by-category.md

 subtitle: "Architecture and Reference Framework"
 ...

-# ANNEX 2 - High-Level Requirements
+# ANNEX 2.03 - High-Level Requirements by category <!-- omit from toc -->

 ## A.2 High-level requirements by category